 Personalized cancer vaccines

-TriLink manufactures messenger RNA (mRNA) based personalized cancer vaccines.
+TriLink manufactures messenger RNA (mRNA) based personalized cancer vaccines, as well as the plasmids used to produce them.
 These are one-of-a-kind medicines designed to specifically target neoantigenes present in an individual patient’s unique tumors.
 In some cases, self-replicating mRNAs based on viruses, such as alphaviruses, are used as vectors for expressing neoantigens.

 Recently, there has been significant interest in use of mRNA vaccines for cancer, as they can be tailored to common cancer antigens, or personalized for individual cancer patients.
 In the individualized approach, a patient’s tumor is sequenced to identify neoantigens found in the tumor but not in somatic tissues.
 Then, a specialized vaccine expressing several patient specific neoantigens is produced.